-If you are considering self-funding your research degree, or bringing funding from a sponsor, browsing through our available projects may give you some insight into the type of research we do in the Faculty of Medicine and Dentistry.
+If you are considering self-funding your research degree, or bringing funding from a sponsor, browsing through our available projects may give you some insight into the type of research we do in the Faculty of Health.
 You may want to apply directly to one of these projects, using the link below.

-The Faculty of Medicine and Dentistry are seeking to appoint self-funded PhD candidates of outstanding ability to join their exciting and rapidly expanding programme of internationally rated research.
+The Faculty of Health are seeking to appoint self-funded PhD candidates of outstanding ability to join their exciting and rapidly expanding programme of internationally rated research.
 The faculty is committed to research excellence with a recent £25 million investment in staff and facilities.
 Medical research here was ranked first for outputs in REF2014.

 Project title: EphrinA-EphA5 signaling regulates macrophage clearance in the injured peripheral nervous system

 The rapid response of the peripheral nervous system after trauma injury provides an excellent research model to study gene function that is important for regulating the process of nerve regeneration and tissue repair.
 This PhD studentship will use gene knockout mouse models to study the functions of the axon guidance receptor EphA5 and the transcription factor Runx2 in peripheral nerve regeneration.
 The project will give successful candidate a very wide range of training on both in vitro and in vivo research techniques such as nerve crush injury, functional recovery analysis, whole nerve staining, fluorescent and confocal microscopy, genotyping, mRNA purification, cDNA synthesis, real-time PCR, western blot, immunohistochemistry and primary cell culture.
 The student will also be trained to obtain a Home office personal licence for using animals for research.
 Other training opportunities include weekly journal clubs, the medical school seminar series and the annual PhD research events.

 We are looking for candidates with the following experience and qualifications:

 - Applications with a first degree at 2:1 level or above in life science or biochemistry.